KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-09-07-secure-password-storage.md

 - I can access their bank account or PayPal and steal money, login to their Amazon to buy myself some presents, or open up new credit cards in their name.
 - I could login to Facebook or Twitter as them, message their friends, send out links to shady sites to try to steal more passwords, or blackmail them to get their accounts back.

-Think about it this way: how would you feel if somebody had access to your email, your private messages, your photos, you bank account, and all of your other accounts?
+Think about it this way: how would you feel if somebody had access to your email, your private messages, your photos, your bank account, and all of your other accounts?
 The point of this is not to scare you, but to show you that users are trusting you with their data, so you have to be very careful with it.

 So, how do attackers try to get passwords?